NBWA Releases October Beer Purchasers’ Index

 bout NBWA’s Beer Purchasers’ Index: BPI is the only forward-looking indicator for distributors to measure expected beer demand.
 The index surveys beer distributors’ purchases across different segments and compares them to previous years.
 A reading greater than 50 indicates the segment is expanding, while a reading below 50 indicates the segment is contracting.

 Looking across the segments for October:

-- The premium lights index posted a reading of 52 for October 2021, well below the October 2020 reading of 67.
-Premium lights continue to post index readings at or above the 50 mark in 2021.
+- The premium lights index posted a reading of 45, slightly below the October 2021 reading of 52.

 The National Beer Wholesalers Association (NBWA) represents America’s 3,000 independent beer distributors who service every state, congressional district and media market across the country.
 Licensed at the federal and state levels, beer distributors get bottles, cans, cases and kegs from a brewer or importer to stores, restaurants and other licensed retail accounts through a transparent and accountable regulatory system.
 Distributors build brands of all sizes – from familiar domestic beers to new startup labels and imports from around the world – and generate enormous consumer choice while supporting more than 140,000 quality jobs in their home communities.
 Beer distributors work locally to keep communities safe by sponsoring programs to promote responsible consumption, combat drunk driving and reduce underage drinking.